How to List a Token or Coin on HTX

 What Is HTX and Why List There?

 The HTX exchange was launched in China in 2013.
 It is now one of the leading exchanges in the Asian and global markets.
-It has record trading volumes and a vast user base of 47 million people.
+It has record trading volumes and a vast user base of more than 50 million people.
 A large number of tokens are traded on the exchange.
-The number of available trading pairs is close to 1000.
+The number of available trading pairs is more than 1000.

 HTX has strict selection standards for new tokens, but at the same time, it can provide significant marketing support for listings.